 The HAZMAT First Responder Operations Refresher course is a CSTI certified course which is designed to provide yearly review of training for Hazardous Materials operations and to maintain competencies (per requirements in California Code of Regulations Title 8, Chapter 4, Section 5192).
 This course includes classroom training in the various functions of hazardous materials response.
-This course is repeatable.
 This course may be offered as Pass/No Pass.

-FST 251 HAZ MAT - TECHNICIAN SPECIALIST REFRESHER II®
+FST 251 HAZ MAT - TECHNICIAN SPECIALIST REFRESHER II